microsoft/onnxruntime-training-examples/on_device_training/web/README.md

 ```

 ## onnxruntime-web/training npm package usage
+Make sure to use onnxruntime-web version >= 1.17.0, since onnxruntime-web/training is only support in 1.17.0 and above.

 The onnxruntime-web package uses WebAssembly binaries, which must be loaded into the browser.
-The webpack Copy Plugin is recommended.
+The webpack Copy Plugin is the recommended method to load these binaries -- see [`webpack.config.json`](web-bundler/webpack.config.json) for example usage.

-If your example is having difficulty recognizing onnxruntime-web/training interfaces, make sure that you have the following settings in your tsconfig.json:
+If your example is having difficulty recognizing onnxruntime-web/training interfaces, make sure that you have the following settings in your [`tsconfig.json`](web-bundler/tsconfig.json):
 ```
 		"module": "ES2020",
 		"moduleResolution": "bundler",
 ```

-Also make sure that onnxruntime-web version >= 1.17.0, since onnxruntime-web/training is only support in 1.17.0 and above.

 ## Demo troubleshooting
-If you run into the following errors: `Cannot read properties of undefined (reading 'data')` or `Cannot read properties of undefined (reading 'dims')`, then use Netron to open `training_model.onnx`, double-check the name of the loss output node, and edit `App.tsx` line 13 to reflect the correct loss output node name.
+If you run into the following errors: `Cannot read properties of undefined (reading 'data')` or `Cannot read properties of undefined (reading 'dims')`, then use Netron to open `training_model.onnx`, double-check the name of the loss output node, and edit [`App.tsx`  line 14](web-bundler/src/App.tsx#L14) to reflect the correct loss output node name.